adkin75/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 To update existing app integrations, there are four steps to follow.

-  1. List your apps and get the app id, name, and label for each app to update.<br />For each app to update, perform the following steps.<br />
+  1. List your apps and get the app id, name, signonmode, and label for each app to update.<br />For each app to update, perform the following steps.<br />
   2. Generate a new application key credential.
   3. Update the key credential for the app to specify the new signing key id.
   4. Upload the new certificate to the ISV.
 (This step cannot be automated.)